rockroman/CI_PP4-Knowledge-Flow/README.md

 ### User stories

+0. As a user I want to navigation to be intuitive and user-friendly so that Im able to easily navigate through the app content.
 1. As a  user I want to know Important info on what the app is about so that I can use it's functionality on mutual benefit
 2. As an authenticated user I would like to be able to choose a way to get benefit from the app with choosing the right role
 3. As an authenticated user I would like to have a full access to the content of an web app